harshitt02/Java_Problems/README.md

 # Java_Problems
-Contains all the basic problems solved in Java
+The following Folder contains all the basic problems in Java